 Why the process for school placing requests and appeals, and for exclusion appeals will change

-The impact of coronavirus on local authorities’ capacity as well as the importance of reducing face to face contact to control virus transmission, mean that the placing request and appeals process will be different in 2020.
+The impact of coronavirus on local authorities’ capacity, as well as the importance of reducing face to face contact to control virus transmission, mean that the placing requests and appeals process (including exclusion appeals) will be different in 2021.

-We have changed the rules to extend some of the timeframes and enable appeal hearings to be held in different ways, for example by video or telephone conference.
+We have updated the rules to change some of the timeframes and, as in 2020, enable appeal hearings to be held in different ways, for example by video or telephone conference.

-These changes are temporary, and we intend the process to return to previous arrangements in 2021.
+These changes are temporary, and we intend the process to return to previous timeframes in 2022.

-If you made a placing request by the 15 March 2020 deadline, your local authority now has until 31 May 2020 to respond to you (this deadline was previously 30 April 2020).
+If you made a placing request by the 15 March 2021 deadline, your local authority must provide a decision in writing by 15 May 2021.

-In many cases, you will receive a response sooner than this or may have already received a response.
+In many cases, you will receive a response sooner than this.

-If you do not receive a response from your local authority by 31 May 2020, it will be deemed that they have refused your request and you will have the right to an appeal hearing.
+If you do not receive a decision in writing from your local authority by 15 May 2021, it will be deemed that they have refused your request and you will have the right to appeal to an education appeal committee.

-If your request was made later than the 15 March 2020 deadline, local authorities now have three months, rather than two months, to respond to you.
-If you do not receive a response within three months, it will be deemed that the local authority has refused your request and you will have the right to an appeal hearing.
+If your request was made later than the 15 March 2021 deadline, local authorities have two months to provide a decision in writing.
+If you do not receive a response within two months, it will be deemed that the local authority has refused your request and you will have the right to appeal.

-You have 28 days from the date you received a decision from the local authority to submit an appeal (this is the same as previous years).
+You have 28 days from the date you received a decision (placing request or exclusion) from the local authority to submit an appeal.
 This deadline for submitting an appeal also applies in cases where the local authority is deemed to have refused your placing request.
 An appeal committee will still be expected to hold an appeal hearing as soon as possible within that 2 month period.

-You must be given 14 days notice of the hearing date unless you agree to less notice.
+You must be given 14 days’ notice of the hearing date unless you agree to less notice.

 Hearings can take place through video or telephone conference, or, if all involved agree to it, in writing.

-The appeal committee will have 28 days from the conclusion of the hearing to inform you of its decision and if you do not receive the decision within this time period, you will be entitled to appeal to the Sheriff Court.
+The appeal committee has 14 days from the conclusion of the hearing to inform you of its decision and if you do not receive the decision within this time period, you will be entitled to appeal to the Sheriff Court.

-If the appeal committee does not reach a decision on your appeal within 4 months, you will be able to appeal to the Sherriff Court.
-Previously this was two months.
+If the appeal committee does not hold a hearing on your appeal within 3 months, you will be able to appeal to the Sheriff Court.

-The above arrangements may vary locally within the new timeframes set out above.
-It is possible within these timeframes that there will be cases that cannot be resolved before the new academic year, and we would expect the local authority to stay in contact with you to explain your options before the appeal is finalised.
+Arrangements may vary locally within the new timeframes set out above.
+It is possible within these timeframes that there will be cases that cannot be resolved before the new academic year.
+If that was the case, we would expect the local authority to stay in contact with you to explain your options until the appeal has concluded.